What Does NxGen MDx Screen For?

 Untreated cystinosis severely reduces life expectancy, but proper medical treatment can improve an individual’s survival into their fifties.
 Some people with cystinosis do not develop symptoms until adolescence, while others develop only photophobia with no kidney involvement.

 Cystinosis is a treatable disease.
-Kidney transplant is often required.
+A kidney transplant is often required.
 A medication called cysteamine reduces the crystallization of cystine in the body’s tissues.

 Talk to a Genetic Counselor